Help

 1. Switch to the Merge folders option in the sidebar.

-5. Choose a destination folder – the location where the content from the source folder will be moved to.
-Also, you can choose a new empty folder for moving or copying the content of merged folders.
+4. Choose a destination folder – the location where the content from the source folder will be moved to.
+Also, you can choose a new empty folder for moving the content of merged folders.

-6. Duplicate File Finder showing the folders to be merged
+5. Duplicate File Finder showing the Merge folders window

 If you still have questions, read the article How to merge folders with Duplicate File Finder.